Mesa, AZ 85213

 The federal estate and gift tax exemption is now an inflation-adjusted (from 2010) $5,000,000 per individual.
 Plus, there is no longer a built-in “sunset” for this exemption to automatically revert to $1,000,000.
 For a married couple, their estate can be worth more than ten million dollars before they have to worry about estate taxes.
 In the past, when the exemption was or was scheduled to be much lower, a large number of estate plans were set up using A/B trust provisions.
 With that structure, when a spouse dies, the deceased spouse’s assets do not go to the surviving spouse but rather are put in an estate tax avoidance/asset protection trust to the extent possible without causing the estate to be taxable.
 That trust would be a separate taxpayer and file its own income tax return each year.
 There are also ongoing management and administrative costs.
 Offset against those disadvantages are the asset protection advantages that an irrevocable trust can provide and the possible opportunity to preserve the deceased spouse’s assets for heirs if the survivor has to go into a nursing home.

-For the majority of people, there is no longer a current tax need for complex A/B provisions and so estate plans can be designed in a much more straightforward manner to meet non-tax goals.
+For the majority of people planning for the legal aspects of life is of utmost importance because, there is no longer a current tax need for complex A/B provisions and so estate plans can be designed in a much more straightforward manner to meet non-tax goals.
 Your estate will be administered as directed by the plan in place when you die, so, with these major tax law changes, now is the time to come in and work with our firm to review your plan and your situation to determine if your plan should be updated and/or simplified.

 2. Provide Divorce and Lawsuit Protection